Variants

 Please note that you can have only one set of variants per block.
 We have decided to stick to this one-set-per-block policy in order to make it manageable.

 Once you select a target element, you can create its variants as sibling elements within the same parent.
 In the example below, we've copied and pasted the same Inner Variant 1.
+Then we named it Inner Variant 2and made some changes to it.
+In the image below, you can see that we switched between Content Wrapper and Media Column.

 It is recommended to assign Value Binding to each content field, such as text and images.
 This way, their content stays the same even when you change the variants.
-If you don't do this, each variant will have independent content. ๐ก Pro Tip: Set the Value Binding first and then copy and paste the variants so that you don't have to manually enter them again.
+If you don't do this, each variant will have independent content. ๐Ÿ’ก Pro Tip: Set the Value Binding first and then copy and paste the variants so that you don't have to manually enter them again.

 Click the element you want to turn into a variant.
 Toggle "Enable this element as a variant."
 (Content -> GutenBricks Tab -> Variant section)